~ END Installation Guide ~

 We recommend:

-You can purchase a Macbook Air using the higher education discount starting at $899, before tax and AppleCare.
+You can purchase a Macbook Air using the higher education discount starting at $999, before tax and AppleCare.
+The new Macbook Neo ($499-599) could also work.
+Since it is a newer model, we have not tested it through an entire curriculum yet.
 A PC can cost anywhere from $500 to more than $3,000; you generally get what you pay for.

 If your computer breaks or dies, we can typically loan you a Windows laptop for up to a month (which should be long enough to have your computer repaired or to purchase a new one).